-If you are taking any prescription medications, research carefully if your host country or countries that you intend to visit, have any restrictions on certain medications or ingredients.
-Be sure to obtain an adequate supply to cover the entire period of study abroad and take a copy of your prescriptions with Philadelphia, like going to the gym or you.
-It is also a good idea to take a small supply of your preferred cold medication and an anti-diarrhea medication to have on hand in case you get sick abroad.
-While we hope you will not need virtual resources. to see a doctor while abroad, it's best to know your options in advance of where to go.
+If you are taking any prescription medications, research carefully if your host strategies that you will be able to utilize country or countries that you intend to visit, while abroad, especially because some of have any restrictions on certain medications the ways you deal with stress in or ingredients.
+Be sure to obtain an adequate supply to cover the entire period of study abroad and take a copy of your prescriptions with you.
+It is also a good idea are many resources that are available to to take a small supply of your preferred cold you, including a variety of virtual medication and an anti-diarrhea medication resources. to have on hand in case you get sick abroad.
+While we hope you will not need to One great resource, provided by Drexel is see a doctor while abroad, it's best to know your options in advance of where to go.
 Typically, this information is shared with you in your on-site orientation, but in the event of an emergency, you can contact On Call Emergency Assistance (+1-603-952-2038) for a referral to local doctors and assistance with translation if needed.

 To understand the particular health concerns of your study abroad location, a good place to start is the Centers for Disease Control and Prevention website.
-You should review carefully the recommended vaccinations and be sure that your immunizations are up to date.
+You should review carefully the recommended vaccinations and be sure that for your Time Abroad" that will help you to your immunizations are up to date.